avdata99/test-mkdocs/README.md

 Inside the `page/docs` folder you need to create (if not exists) a folder for each language (`docs-en`, `docs-es`, etc).
+For all languages, an `index.md` file is required.

 Inside each language folder you need to create (if not exists) the same files described in the `nav-LANG` setting.